boazbk/tcs/lec_05_physical_implementation.md

 ## Physical implementation of computing devices.

+_Computation_ is an abstract notion, that is distinct from its physical _implementations_.
-While most modern computing devices are obtained by mapping logical gates to semi-conductor based transistors, people have based computation on media including mechanical systems, gas and liquid (known as _fluidics_), biological and chemical processes, and even living creatures (e.g., see [crabfig](){.ref} or  [this video](https://www.youtube.com/watch?v=czk4xgdhdY4) for how crabs or slime mold can be used to do computations).
+While most modern computing devices are obtained by mapping logical gates to semi-conductor based transistors, over history people have computed using a huge variety of mechanisms,  including mechanical systems, gas and liquid (known as _fluidics_), biological and chemical processes, and even living creatures (e.g., see [crabfig](){.ref} or  [this video](https://www.youtube.com/watch?v=czk4xgdhdY4) for how crabs or slime mold can be used to do computations).

 In this lecture we review some of these implementations, both so  you can get an appreciation of how it is possible to directly translate NAND programs to the physical world, without going through the entire stack of architecture, operating systems, compilers, etc... as well as to emphasize that silicon-based processors are by no means the only way perform computation.
 Indeed, as we will see much later in this course, a very exciting recent line of works involves using different media for computation that would allow us to take advantage of _quantum mechanical effects_ to enable different types of algorithms.